lik/queso/README.md

 # queso
-IRC bot that determines the positivity and negativity of users.
+IRC bot that determines the positivity and negativity of users using sentiment analysis

 ## Dependencies
 - pydle